raderth/flowlist/readme.md

 <h3>Step 3</h3>

-Check your docker settings, amke sure to set it to boot on launch for reliability
+Check your docker settings, make sure to set it to boot on launch for reliability

 <h2>Discord Setup</h2>
 <ul>